Milos Sights & Attractions

 The strong volcanic eruption that happened in Milos millions of years ago formatted its present landscape with reddish cliffs, soft sandy beaches, and underwater sea caves.

-In brief, the most interesting sights in Milos are the the Sea Caves of Kleftiko, the ancient theatre and the Catacombs.
+In brief, the most interesting sights in Milos are the Sea Caves of Kleftiko, the ancient theatre and the Catacombs.

 Note: The sea caves are accessible only with an excursion boat from Adamas or Pollonia.